natcap/invest.release-metadata/README.md

       * Version: The version number for the release
       * Rights: The license string summarizing the license
       * Description: Any additional information that doesn't fit into any other categories.

+An example of the DataCite API object is here: https://api.datacite.org/dois/10.5438/0014